 In 1987, Belafonte accepted the appointment as UNICEF Goodwill Ambassador, thus making him the second American to hold this title - the first being Danny Kaye.
 Belafonte has continued to devote himself globally to civil and human rights issues, focusing in particular on the United States and Africa.

-Belafonte penned his much anticipated memoir "My Song" in conjunction with HBO’s debut of the critically acclaimed bio-documentary "Sing Your Song".
-The film chronicles the life and times of Belafonte through his own words, eye-witness accounts, FBI files and archival footage and seeks to answer two profound questions about who we are, especially as artists and what meaning we find in our own commitments.
+Belafonte penned his much anticipated memoir "My Song" releasing October 10.
+In conjunction to the release of his book, HBO will debut the critically acclaimed superior bio-documentary "Sing Your Song" on Monday, October 17.
+The film chronicles the life and times of one of America's most groundbreaking entertainers and social activists through his own words, eye-witness accounts, FBI files and archival footage and seeks to answer two profound questions about who we are, especially as artists and what meaning we find in our own commitments.